-AnQiCMS deeply understands the creators' longing for efficient and flexible editing tools.The new version introduces a Markdown editor, greatly enhancing the convenience of content publishing.It's even more surprising that AnQiCMS not only supports basic Markdown syntax but also allows complex mathematical formulas and flowcharts to be elegantly presented on your website front end with simple configuration.This is undoubtedly a powerful boost for websites that need to showcase professional knowledge, technical documents, or educational content.
+AnQiCMS deeply understands the desire of content creators for efficient and flexible editing tools.The new version introduces the Markdown editor, greatly enhancing the convenience of content publishing.What is even more surprising is that AnQiCMS not only supports basic Markdown syntax, but also allows complex mathematical formulas and flowcharts to be elegantly presented on the front end of your website through simple configuration.This is undoubtedly a powerful boost for websites that need to display professional knowledge, technical documentation, or educational content.

 Enable Markdown editing feature

-Firstly, you need to ensure that the Markdown editor is enabled in the AnQiCMS backend.Log in to the admin management interface, navigate to the 'Content Settings' option under 'Global Settings'.Here, you will find an option to 'Enable Markdown Editor', check it and save the settings.After completing this step, when you create or edit documents, the content editor will automatically switch to Markdown mode, allowing you to create content using concise and efficient Markdown syntax.
+Firstly, you need to make sure that the Markdown editor is enabled in the AnQiCMS backend.Log in to the admin management interface, navigate to the "Content Settings" option under "Global Settings".Here, you will find an option to enable the Markdown editor, check it and save the settings.After completing this step, when you create or edit a document, the content editor will automatically switch to Markdown mode, allowing you to create content using concise and efficient Markdown syntax.

 Write Markdown content

-In the Markdown editor, you can use it as usual#to represent headings,*or-Represents a list, enclosed in backticks`Represents inline code, enclosed in three backticks`Represents a code block, etc.
+In the Markdown editor, you can use it as usual#Indicates the title,*or-Represent a list, enclosed in backticks`Represent inline code, enclosed in triple backticks"`Represent code blocks, etc.

-For mathematical formulas, you can use LaTeX syntax, which is a widely adopted typesetting language in academic and scientific fields.
-For example, inline formulas can be enclosed with a single$symbol, such as$E=mc^2$Block-level formulas are enclosed in double$$symbols to make them display independently and centered, such as$$ \int_a^b f(x)dx $$.
+For mathematical formulas, you can use LaTeX syntax, which is a widely adopted formula typesetting language in academic and scientific fields.
+For example, inline formulas can be written using a single$Enclosed, such as$E=mc^2$;Block formulas are enclosed with double$$symbols to display them independently and centered, such as$$ \int_a^b f(x)dx $$.

-For flowcharts, Mermaid syntax is a common choice, allowing you to generate charts with text descriptions.
+For flowcharts, Mermaid syntax is a commonly used choice, which allows you to generate charts using text descriptions.
 For example, a simple flowchart can be created using the following syntax:

 ```mermaid